ryanmillergm/recipe_alexa/README.md

 # recipe_alexa

 This project is a microservice for Recipe Friend.
 The Recipe Friend project can be found at https://github.com/ryanmillergm/recipe_friend.
 Recipe_alexa is a microservice that handles requests from a custom alexa skill and depending on the request, sends a request to the recipe friend api and responds back to alexa so users can use voice commands to find recipes.
-This microservice uses gnrok to tunnel request from alexa to recipe_alexa.
+This microservice uses ngrok to tunnel request from alexa to recipe_alexa.

 # commands
  - "Alexa, run recipe friend" - Awakes Alexa and opens the recipe friend website.